LukeChen-go/indirect-pia-detection/README.md

     --log_path squad_logs/trained_deberta-detection.txt
 ```

-To evaluate the extraction performance, you can use the following command:
+To evaluate the removal performance, you can use the following command as am example:

 ```angular2html
 python run_purify.py \